-I had a travel credit on Amtrak in the amount of $440.
+I had an Amtrak voucher in the amount of $440.
 Last month, I went to their website and booked a trip from West Palm Beach to Stamford at a total price of $454.
-I used my credit card to pay the $14 difference between the cost and the voucher — or so I thought.
+I used my credit card to pay the $14 difference between the cost and the Amtrak voucher — or so I thought.

 Immediately after returning from my trip, I received my credit card statement in the mail.
-And in it was a charge from Amtrak.com for the total amount of the trip!
+And in it was a charge for the total amount of the trip!

 Amtrak told me that nothing could be done to correct the charge now that I completed my trip.
 When I asked to speak to a supervisor, I was told they only deal with administrative issues.
 When I inquired if they could research my booking electronically, the agent said she could see where I was trying to use the credit, but it was only “summarized.”
 I still had to hit the confirmation button again to apply the credit, which she claimed I apparently did not do.

 I hope that you will be able to have the $440 travel credit that I wanted to use for the trip credited to my Visa credit card.
 Thank you in advance for any assistance you can provide. — Mitchell Bator, West Palm Beach, Fla.